FinMiner/FinMiner/README.md

 # FinMiner by FINOM
-# version: 2.0
+# version: 2.1
 **FinMiner** is a program product developed by the Finom company to create structural cryptocurrency units on the framework of the Ethash and CryptoNight algorithms.
-This present version of **FinMiner** was made to work with every cryptocurrency based on those algorithms: Ethereum, Ethereum Classic, Monero, Electroneum, etc. This version of FinMiner was developed to run on Windows OS with Nvidia graphics cards.
+This present version of **FinMiner** was made to work with every cryptocurrency based on those algorithms: Ethereum, Ethereum Classic, Monero, Electroneum, etc. This version of FinMiner was developed to run on Windows and Linux OS with Nvidia graphics cards.

 Testing on **FinMiner** demonstrated high effectiveness working with Ethereum, Ethereum Classic,